LauriM/autoGitPuller/README.md

 Usage
 -----

-1. Place autogitpuller.rb anywhere you want.
+1. Place autogitpuller.rb and run it.
-2. Create ~/.autogitpuller.rb using config_template.yaml as example.
+2. Update the config file just created.
-3. Make sure you have ssh keys in place for all services you want to use.
+3. Make sure your ssh keys are in place and working with Git.
-4. Run autogitpuller.rb
+4. Run the application again
-5. Add it to cron for automatic backupping
+5. Add it to cron if you want automatic backups

 License
 -------